 When we first started to plan our character dining, I wanted to make sure we got the best price.
 We ended up booking through Get Away Today (which is also where we bought our Disneyland tickets).

 Character dining is available for breakfast, lunch, and dinner.
-Breakfasts are all-you-can-eat buffets, with the exception of Ariel’s Grotto.
+They are typically all-you-can-eat.

 Disney Character Dining Reservations